log0div0/testo/docs/tutorials/15 - for/README.md

 ![Language](imgs/language.png)

 We've been clicking Enter all these times, assuming we'd needed the English language and it was selected by default.
 But what if we need to pick a different language?
 If we needed to pick the Russian language, we would need to press Down 29 times to select it.
 But what if we don't want to count the times we need to press Down to pick the language of our choice?
 We just want to call a `select_menu("Русский")` macro and not worry about the implementation.
-In this guide we're going to develop just such a macro.
+In this tutorial we're going to develop just such a macro.

 ## What to begin with?

-The goal of this guide is to automate the interaction with [Vifm](https://www.tecmint.com/vifm-commandline-based-file-manager-for-linux/) using loops.
+The goal of this tutorial is to automate the interaction with [Vifm](https://www.tecmint.com/vifm-commandline-based-file-manager-for-linux/) using loops.
 We've picked this exact file manager bacause it's the most simple and suitable for loops introduction.
 With certain efforts you could automate the interaction with any file manager you like in the exact same fashion.

-For starters, let's clean up the script file of the things we won't need in this guide.
+For starters, let's clean up the script file of the things we won't need in this tutorial.
 Keep only one virtual machine (server), the OS and guest additions installation.
 We're also going to add the Vifm file manager installation from the Ubuntu repository.
 In the `loops_demo` test we're going to demonstrate the loops in action.
 For now let's just run Vifm and exit.

 ```testo
 test server_install_ubuntu {